 - Coppin State Eagles: Coppin State competes in the Mid-Eastern Athletic Conference and has appeared in the four NCAA Tournaments four times.
 They have only won one tournament game (1997), but it made them only the third No. 15 seed to beat a No. 2 seed.
 The team’s last March Madness appearance was in 2008.

-- Loyola Greyhounds: Loyola University Maryland have made two appearances in the NCAA Tournament (1994, 2012), but they have never won a game.
+- Loyola Greyhounds: Loyola University Maryland has made two appearances in the NCAA Tournament (1994, 2012), but they have never won a game.

 - Morgan State Bears: Morgan State University has made two appearances in the NCAA Tournament (2009,2010), but they have never won a game.

-- Towson Tigers: Towson University have made two appearances in the NCAA Tournament (1990, 1991), but they have never won a game.
+- Towson Tigers: Towson University has made two appearances in the NCAA Tournament (1990, 1991), but they have never won a game.